adithya-s-sekhar/advanced-youtube-client-ayc/README.md

 - AYC started it's life on Sourceforge in 2016, it's only been on Github since 2021.
 Old releases are only available on the [Sourceforge page](https://sourceforge.net/projects/advanced-youtube-client-ayc/).
 -  AYC **is compatible with the Windows Terminal but** it does not support custom window sizes.
 So it will not look good.
 Don't change `Windows Console Host` as [default terminal application](https://www.howtogeek.com/738631/how-to-make-windows-terminal-your-default-terminal-app/) if you want it to look good.
+-  Some people noticed it won't start as admin?
+AYC doesn't need admin permissions please open it in a regular folder instead of some where which needs admin permissions.
+Even a folder on your desktop is fine.

 ## Table of Contents